AdobeDocs/campaign-standard.it-IT/help/designing/using/about-email-content-design.md

 In questa sezione viene illustrato come convertire un messaggio e-mail esistente in un messaggio e-mail compatibile con Designer.

-By default, if you just upload any HTML (see [Importing content from a file](../../designing/using/importing-content-from-a-file.md)), the content is loaded in ' [compatibility mode](../../designing/using/about-email-content-design.md#email-designer-compatibility-mode)', which limits the edition possibilities through the UI (only in-place edition, no drag-and-drop).
+By default, if you just upload any HTML (see [Importing content from a file](../../designing/using/importing-content-from-a-file.md)), the content is loaded in '[compatibility mode](../../designing/using/about-email-content-design.md#email-designer-compatibility-mode)', which limits the edition possibilities through the UI (only in-place edition, no drag-and-drop).

 Tuttavia, se si desidera creare un framework di modelli modulari e frammenti che possono essere combinati per riutilizzarli in più e-mail, è consigliabile convertire l'HTML e-mail in un modello di Designer e-mail.